First of all, make sure your app integrates the 1.16 version of the SDK or higher. It includes a built-in action for In-app messages:

 When you edit your first campaign, you need to manage the formatting of the buttons.
 Let's imagine the case of an In-App message presenting new app features.
 The buttons would be: "Discover now" and "Discover later".

 At the level of the dismiss button "Discover later", you have to click on "Add secondary action" and then on "Add tag".

 Create a new collection and the tag(s) to add to your users, or search for tags that exist in the system.

-A tag is now associated to your dismiss button "Discover later", so all your users who will click on this button will be associated to this tag.
+A tag is now associated with your dismiss button "Discover later", so all your users who will click on this button will be associated with this tag.

 Once this tag is set up, it will show up in your custom data.
 It is necessary to activate it in your Settings > Custom data in order to view them on the dashboard when creating the second In-App campaign.